 @.ac / The Precarious University (2015) ‘The Precarious University’, Social Sculpture / Seminar / intervention, Yorkshire Sculpture Park, West Bretton, Wakefield, 20th August 2015.

 The Precarious University opened on 20th August 2015 in the grounds of Yorkshire Sculpture Park, in order to address the core question posed by Bob and Roberta Smith’s Art For All: Pop-up Art School: ‘What needs to be included in art education to give a child a voice in the 21st century?’

-The Precarious University seminar, completely free and open to all, contrasted two contemporary conceptualisations of the art school – the post Browne Report (2010) model, which prioritises marketization, privatization and monetisation, and the ‘alternative’ model, which draws inspiration from the art school’s radical history, and conceives of itself as an incubator of social change.
+The Precarious University aimed to contrast two contemporary conceptualisations of the art school – the post Browne Report model, which prioritises marketization, privatization and monetization, and the ‘alternative’ model, which draws inspiration from the art school’s radical history, and conceives of itself as an incubator of social change.

-Drawing upon the model of the alternative art school, this intervention aimed to create an enclosure of critical dialogue within the wider setting of Yorkshire Sculpture Park.
-It is suggested that this enclosure, in microcosm represents an attempt to imagine alternate form of art education that exceeds any of the possibilities offered by neo-liberal art schools.
-A grid of plywood cubes situated amongst the outdoor sculpture displays demarcated the university and acted as seating for participants.
-Throughout the day we addressed these core questions:
+Drawing upon the model of the alternative art school, our intervention functioned as an enclosure of critical dialogue within the wider setting of Yorkshire Sculpture Park.
+A grid of plywood cubes situated amongst the outdoor sculpture displays will demarcate the university and act as seating for participants.
+Throughout the day we will address these core questions:

 What is revolutionary education and the role of education in a revolutionary situation?